SuperClaude-Org/SuperFlag_Framework/README.md

 ### Session
 - Duplicate flags produce a brief reminder instead of repeating full directives.
-- Use `--reset` when the task/context changes.
+- Use `--reset` when the task/context changes (resets all flag states to new).
 - The server tracks active flags per session.
+- Note: In Claude, flag states persist through `/clear` or `/compact` commands.
+Use `--reset` to reinitialize.

 ## `--auto`
 `--auto` instructs the assistant to analyze the task and pick appropriate flags (do not include `--auto` in get_directives calls).